hyperledger-archives/ursa-rfcs/0000-encryption-api/README.md

 [Libsodium](https://libsodium.gitbook.io/doc/) only utilizes Ed25519 curves.

-[Openssl](https://www.openssl.org) is a library that has many cryptographic algorithms but the interfaces are complicated and considered hazardous material.
+[Openssl](https://www.openssl.org) is a library that has many cryptographic algorithms but is written in "C".

 # Unresolved questions
 [unresolved]: #unresolved-questions